+As the leaves fall and the temperatures drop, our thoughts turn to the approaching holidays and our hearts warm with anticipation of coming celebrations with family and friends.
 Our country stands out among the nations of the world as we set aside a national day of thanksgiving every year, a day during which we take stock of our lives and give thanks for all the blessings we have received.
 Thanksgiving Day is rooted in the belief that it is right to give thanks to God from whom all good things flow.

-Entering into the holiday season this year, it is with great joy and hope that I extend to you and your family best wishes for a very happy and blessed Thanksgiving.
+It is with great joy and hope that I extend to you and your family best wishes for a very happy and blessed Thanksgiving.

 May God bless you and those you love.